equinor/flownet/docs/configuration_file.rst

 -----------

 The size of the FlowNet model will be highly dependent on the areal spread of the well/completion nodes in the data from the data source.
-In some cases a field may only have wells placed in the centre of the field, the shallowest area.
+In some cases, a field may only have wells placed in the centre of the field, the shallowest area.
 The additional nodes are placed inside the convex hull covered by the initial well/completion nodes.
 In such cases it can be of interest to increase the size of this convex hull, to be able to place additional nodes outside of the original convex hull.
-In other cases it may be of interest to make the volume to place additional nodes inside smaller (if you have injection wells on the rim of the field but only want addional nodes in the centre).
+In other cases, it may be of interest to make the volume to place additional nodes inside smaller (if you have injection wells on the rim of the field but only want addional nodes in the centre).
 The **hull_factor** will linearly scale the distance of each point from the centroid of all the points, to make a larger (or smaller) volume to place additional nodes in.